JoshuaNehemia/Machine-Learning/Material/02_Data_PreProcessing.md

 ## Why Data Preprocessing is Important

-Think of raw data as rough, uncut diamonds 💎.
+Think of raw data as rough, uncut diamonds.
 Before they can be used, they need to be cleaned, cut, and polished.
 Data preprocessing is that essential polishing process for your data.
 Without it, your machine learning model will likely be inaccurate and unreliable.

 Here’s why it's so crucial:

 ### Data Comes in Different Forms and Structures
 Real-world data is messy and inconsistent.
 It can come from different sources, each with its own format.